-This is where pressing occurs along with other finishing touches happens like folding and packaging.
-Pressing is done by a pressing types of equipment and machine that ensure that the garment is wrinkle free, and with a like-new appearance that cannot be beaten.
+This is where pressing occurs along with other finishing touches that happen like folding and packaging.
+Pressing is done by pressing types of equipment and machine that ensure that the garment is wrinkle-free and with a like-new appearance that cannot be beaten.

 1. Pressing helps Discover possible defects that might have occurred during the cleaning process